1989 (album): Cultural influence

-Many journalists credited 1989 with inspiring other artists to experiment with new sounds without being confined by a specific genre.
-Artists who cited 1989 as an influence included the singer-songwriter Conan Gray, the actor and musician Jared Leto, and the pop band Vamps, who was inspired by the album to compose Wake Up (2015).
+Many journalists credited 1989 with inspiring other artists to experiment with new sounds without being confined to a specific genre.
+Artists who cited 1989 as an influence included the singer-songwriter Conan Gray, the actor and musician Jared Leto, and the pop band Vamps, who were inspired by the album to compose Wake Up (2015).
 Jennifer Kaytin Robinson, an actress and director, cited 1989 as an inspiration for her feature film directorial debut, Someone Great (2019).
 The singer-songwriter Ryan Adams released his track-by-track cover album of 1989 in September 2015.
 Finding it a "joyful" record, he listened to the album frequently to cope with his divorce from Mandy Moore in late 2014.
-On his rendition, Adams incorporated acoustic arrangements of strings and percussions, embracing styles of alternative country and indie rock.
+In his rendition, Adams incorporated acoustic arrangements of strings and percussion, embracing styles of alternative country and indie rock.
 Swift was delighted with Adams' cover and told him, "What you did with my album was like actors changing emphasis."

-Swift's success was accompanied by heightened media scrutiny on her public image.
-During promotion of 1989, she identified as a feminist after having avoided discussing this issue in the past.
-Her public appearances with her "squad" and the routinely documented 1989 World Tour led to a media overexposure, and the public was getting weary of her public persona that appeared too calculated and aspirational, as opposed to the down-to-earth image she had curated in country music.
+Swift's success was accompanied by heightened media scrutiny of her public image.
+During the promotion of 1989, she identified as a feminist after having avoided discussing this issue in the past.
+Her public appearances with her "squad" and the routinely documented 1989 World Tour led to media overexposure, and the public grew weary of her public persona, which appeared too calculated and aspirational, as opposed to the down-to-earth image she had curated in country music.
 In 2015–2016, Swift's online disputes with other musicians like Nicki Minaj and Kanye West blemished her carefully curated image, feminist identity, and sense of authenticity.
 (Note: Swift and West had been embroiled in a controversy at the 2009 MTV Video Music Awards, where West interrupted Swift's acceptance speech for Best Female Video.
 Their adversary re-emerged when West released his 2016 single "Famous", in which he incorporated a lyric referencing Swift.
 West claimed that he had asked for Swift's approval, which she objected to.)
 Swift announced a prolonged hiatus in 2016 thinking that "people might need a break from [her]".
-1989's follow-up album, Reputation, was influenced by the media commotion surrounding her celebrity.
+1989s follow-up album, Reputation, was influenced by the media commotion surrounding her celebrity.